 - Three years limited warranty.

 Concerning its usage, anyone comfortable with the short stride length can get a good and safe workout out of the Exerpeutic 1000Xl.
 The eight levels of magnetic resistance maintain a healthy amount of pressure on joints, and the unit itself is not too wobbly.
 It is an easy-to-use elliptical that comes with most features needed for a complete lower and upper body workout, and performance is satisfactory overall.

 The large pedals provided with ribbed texture is a great feature since it prevents slips or possible injuries.
 The designed pulse pads to monitor the heart rate is another neat addition, along with the backward/forward dual-direction flywheel, which performs pretty well.
 Its stability is also well acclaimed, and hence should serve as an excellent tool for cardio-toning exercises without any unwanted bounces or jerks.

 It is worth mentioning that there are a small number of unfortunate buyers who experienced breakdowns pretty early in their usage (within six months).
 You might have to maintain the product on some regularity to keep it in a tip-top condition and avoid such misfortune.

 The assembling aspect of it all is the part where most users have complained over.
-The instructions on the manual are difficult to understand, and takes a bit of time to get your head around it.
+The instructions on the manual are challenging to understand, and takes a bit of time to get your head around it.
+I would suggest that you have a look at the assembly video below.
 The elliptical comes well-packaged, and even provides the tools needed.
-However, be prepared, as you may find yourself occupied for at least 3 hours to get this thing assembled.
+However, be prepared, as you may find yourself occupied for some time to get this thing assembled.